fix

 Warren Moynihan

-7 min read
+12 mins min read

 Red alert!

-“Our latest vulnerability report contains 10 critical and 15 high severity issues!”
+“Our latest vulnerability report contains 10 critical and 15 high-severity issues!”
 Time to completely panic and stop everything else until these holes are patched, or is it really?

 Let me give you some common examples I’ve frequently seen.

-Misuse of Attack Complexity (AC) Metric.
+Misuse of Attack Complexity (AC) Metric

-One common misconception about CVSS is that the Attack Complexity somehow relates the difficulty, skill set, or level of knowledge possessed by the attacker to conduct the attack.
+One common misconception about CVSS is that the Attack Complexity somehow relates to the difficulty, skill set, or level of knowledge possessed by the attacker to conduct the attack.
 In one case a development manager argued that Complexity should be set to high (and therefore the overall severity lowered) on a buffer overflow vulnerability as the vulnerability was not well understood by many developers and a successful attack may require a skilled hacker with deep knowledge on the topic and a lot of effort or custom attack code to be written.
 This is not the case at all.
-Fundamentally a High Attack Complexity means there are conditions or circumstances outside the attackers control which are required for a successful attack.
-One example of a legitimate high complexity attack might be the presence of an uncommon or non-default configuration being already enabled on some backend component before successful exploitation of the weakness can occur.
+Fundamentally a High Attack Complexity means there are conditions or circumstances outside the attacker's control which are required for a successful attack.
+One example of a legitimate high-complexity attack might be the presence of an uncommon or non-default configuration being already enabled on some backend component before successful exploitation of the weakness can occur.

 Misuse of Privileges Required (PR) attribute.

 Another situation where scoring is frequently misapplied is the Privileges Required attribute.
 In one case a security manager argued that a reflected Cross-Site Scripting vulnerability should have Privileges Required set to High instead of None because the vulnerable endpoint was a part of an admin-only function.
-In reality Privileges Required represents the privileges required by the attacker.
+In reality, Privileges Required represent the privileges required by the attacker.
 In the case of reflected XSS the attacker requires no privileges and merely supplies a malicious link to the victim through some means such as phishing or watering hole attacks.
-Even though the admin obviously requires privileges, from the perspective of the attacker they do not need any.
+Even though the admin requires privileges, from the perspective of the attacker they do not need any.

 Misuse of CIA attributes.

-The main factors measuring impact in CVSS are Confidentiality (C), Integrity (I), and Availability (A).
-In one instance I reviewed a 3rd party report where the security researcher claimed a vulnerability represents a High Availability impact since they were able to crash the application making it unavailable to legitimate users.
+The main factors measuring impact in CVSS are Confidentiality (C), Integrity (I), and Availability (A).In one instance I reviewed a 3rd party report where the security researcher claimed a vulnerability represents a High Availability impact since they were able to crash the application making it unavailable to legitimate users.
 What they failed to take into account was that the target system also ran routine maintenance in the background which would restart the required component within 15 minutes of any failure.
-The correct use of a High Availability impact means that a permanent loss of availability, like the destruction of the system, its components, or data would be required.
+The correct use of a High Availability impact means that a permanent loss of availability like the destruction of the system, its components, or data would be required.
 Although the reporter's vulnerability was a legitimate weakness it only represented a low availability impact.

 I would encourage all adopters of CVSS to regularly review the specification document (available https://www.first.org/cvss/specification-document) to ensure they understand its scoring attributes and keep their scoring as calibrated as possible.